pubnub/objective-c/iOS/README.md

 Here are some subscribe examples:

+    // Subscribe to the channel "iosdev" and because shouldObservePresence is true,
-    // Simply subscribe to a channel
+    // also automatically subscribes to "iosdev-pnpres" (the Presence channel for "iosdev")
     [PubNub subscribeOnChannel:[PNChannel channelWithName:@"iosdev" shouldObservePresence:YES]];

     // Subscribe on set of channels with subscription state handling block